 The Number of Hash Functions field is set to a value equal to k-1, where k is the number of hash functions (out of the maximum of 16) used by the Bloom filter as described 10.25.3.4.4.

 The Bloom Filter Bit Array field is a variable-length field that provides an indication about the services offered by the AP with a target probability of false positive, p.
 The maximum length of the Bloom Filter Bit Array field is 128 octets.
+Each service hash X is mapped to k bit positions that are calculated using the function H(j,X,m) where j = 0,…,k-1 as given 10.25.3.4.4.

 For more information on the operation of the Bloom filter see 10.25.3.4.5.
 For more information on the determination of the length of the Bloom Filter Bit Array field for a given false positive probability and the number of services supported see Annex ZA.4

+10.25.3.4.4 Bloom filter Hash function operation

+Change lines 14 of page 30 as follows

+Let H(j,X,m) denote the hash function that computes the jth bit position corresponiding the the service hash X.\